 Looker reduces the load on your database and improves performance by using cached results of prior queries when available and permitted by your caching policy.
-In addition, you can create complex queries as PDTs which store their results to simplify later queries.
+In addition, you can create complex queries as persistent derived tables (PDTs), which store their results to simplify later queries.

 datagroup parameters to name caching policies and specify the desired behavior.
 Then you can use

-persist_with parameters at the model or explore level to specify which explores use each policy and use
+persist_with parameters at the model level or the Explore level to specify which Explores use each policy.
+You also can use the

-datagroup_trigger in a PDT definition to specify which policy to use in rebuilding the PDTs.
+datagroup_trigger parameter in a PDT definition to specify which policy to use in rebuilding the PDTs.

 Typical use cases for datagroups include:

 - Wanting to integrate Looker more closely with the ETL phase of your data pipeline, such as loading data in batch through a nightly ETL job and wanting to clear any cached queries once that data is loaded

 - Having PDTs that are regenerated infrequently, even though the underlying tables update frequently, so queries against the PDTs can be cached longer

 For queries, the caching mechanism in Looker works as follows: